smd111/Gearswap-Skillup/README.md

 A menu so you dont have to send commands to windower(the commands will continue to work)

-To download click the "Download Zip" to the right
+To download click the "Clone or download" to the upper right the select "Download Zip"

 Then extract and copy skillup.lua to your gearswap/data/(playername) folder